whitneyburton/portfolios/students/1608-back/anna-dolan/20161111-anna-dolan-m2.md

 The goal of this project was to create a personal job tracker app in Rails.
 This app has CRUD functionality for several models, along with an analysis piece to perform calculations on the data stored in the database and display it on the dashboard.

+I enjoyed this project because we finally got to put some of our Rails skills to good use.
+I was really pleased with how the Bootstrap styling worked out, and excited to have a functional app that someone might actually use.

 ### Rubric

 #### 1) Database, Relationships, and Migrations